Whether you’re birdwatching, route-finding, hunting, or hiking to a stellar view, the best binoculars can help you optimize your time spent outdoors.

-The world’s best telescope brand is now making field optics.
-And all the quality and reliability of its night sky equipment has transferred seamlessly into an unbeatable line of binoculars.
-With 8x magnification, the Trailseekers allow for excellent focus at a distance and higher magnification without compromising the overall field of view or creating a shaky viewing experience.
+The world’s best telescope brand is now making field optics, and all the quality and reliability of its night sky equipment has transferred seamlessly into an unbeatable line of binoculars.
+With 8x magnification, the Trailseeker allows for excellent focus at a distance and higher magnification without compromising the overall field of view or creating a shaky viewing experience.

 If your subject matter happens to be much closer to you, the Celestron Trailseeker can perfectly address that need as well.
-The 6.5-foot closeup focus allows users to take in the finest details of their subjects when already near them.
+The 6.5-foot closeup focus allows users to take in the finest details of their subjects.